Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 * You must **manually enter payments** into the Payments sheet
 * Payment links will **not** be generated
 * Notifications will still be triggered daily as usual
+* **No Gmail integration** - payments won't be auto-detected

-> To unlock full automation, connect your [Blawby Payments link](https://blawby.com/payments).
+> To unlock full automation, connect your [Blawby Payments link](https://blawby.com/payments) with the correct URL pattern.

 ---